Adult Education & Literacy

 • Do not have a high school diploma or equivalent

-• Need to improve their English or basic skills
+• Want to improve their English or basic skills in reading or math

-TWC works with local AEL providers, Workforce Solutions offices, and nonprofit agencies to help adult learners get more into college, job training, or employment.
+TWC works with local AEL providers, Workforce Solutions offices, and nonprofit agencies to help adult learners move into college, job training, or employment.

 Eligible participants must be authorized to receive federally funded adult education services in accordance with the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) and current federal guidance.
 Students must provide documentation verifying lawful presence and eligibility for federal public benefits, such as U.S. citizenship, permanent residency, or another qualifying immigration status.